What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 Travel from or to the office

-The government requests that public transport is only used for essential journeys.
-People should avoid rush hour and adjust their travelling times to times that are less busy.
+The government requests people to avoid rush hour and adjust their travelling times to times that are less busy.
 Masks are mandatory on all means of public transport.
-It is recommended that , where possible, employees should work from home.
+It is recommended that, where possible, employees should work from home.
 If employees can come to the office by means of another type of transport, it is advisable that they do so.

 - Consider methods of travel to the office